joss413/news-category-classifier-BOW/README.md

-# 📰 News Category Classifiers
+# 📰 News Category Classifier

 A multi-class text classification project that categorizes news articles into **Business, Sports, Crime, and Science** categories using Naive Bayes with SMOTE oversampling.